php-dev-br/laravel-doc-pt-br/blade.md

 #### Aliasing Includes

-If your Blade includes are stored in a subdirectory, you may wish to alias them for easier access.
+If your Blade includes are stored in a sub-directory, you may wish to alias them for easier access.
 For example, imagine a Blade include that is stored at `resources/views/includes/input.blade.php` with the following content:

     <input type="{{ $type ?? 'text' }}">